jeskowagner/IGC-ADSWorkshop/README.md

 ## Challenges
 The challenges we tackle should have a biological background and narrow scope.
-We will present some possible challenges during the first workshop on the 14th of April and you get to choose what to tackle!

 Sources for challenges may be [Kaggle](https://www.kaggle.com/), [DREAM](https://dreamchallenges.org/), or any other source that our community would benefit from.